NYPD Manhunt Over As Couple Who Lost Engagement Ring During Proposal Is Found

 — NYPD Midtown North (@NYPDMTN) December 1, 2018

 NYPD posted a picture of the ring along with the video, as they hoped someone would recognize the couple.
 It seems that social media rose to the occasion once again.
-The couple was located and the NYPD learned that they were from the UK and had already returned back home.
+The couple was located and the NYPD learned that they were from the U.K. and had already returned back home.

 Arrangements are being made to get that ring back to the woman.
-It is now rightfully hers as she did say “yes” despite the ring getting away from her future groom.
+It is now rightfully hers as she did say “yes,” despite the ring getting away from her future groom.
 NYPD thanked all those who spread the word when they reported their mission was accomplished today.